It was the summer of ‘91.

 I don’t mean it was a disaster because of what happened later.
 The wedding was a disaster all by its ownsome.
 And that’s saying it all.

 My ex met with an accident two days before the wedding.
-He broke his left collar bone and left cheekbone into three pieces each.
+He broke his left collar-bone and left cheekbone into three pieces each.
 I needn’t belabor the obvious.
 He must have suffered.
-My iron willed mum- in- law wouldn’t hear of postponing the wedding.
+My iron willed mum-in-law wouldn’t hear of postponing the wedding.
 Buttressed by pain killing injections and her love, he came to marry me.
 In retrospect, the sweltering heat of Delhi in mid-may must have added considerably to his agony.
 My doctor cousin had to give him pain killing injections twice while the pheras were going on.
 With his face swollen up, the wedding photos were a total loss as well.
 Did I exaggerate when I called the wedding a disaster?

-When we reached my new home I became his nurse (his cuts and bruises had to be dressed), his cook (he could only take liquids), nanny (I gave him his baths) and best friend ( I took the brunt of his temper when he was in pain).
+When we reached my new home, I became his nurse (his cuts and bruises had to be dressed), his cook (he could only take liquids), nanny (I gave him his baths) and best friend (I took the brunt of his temper when he was in pain).
 I became his wife.

-Two corrective surgeries and twenty days of honeymooning in hospitals later, I felt as if the stink of disinfectants had dissolved itself in my very blood.
+Two corrective surgeries and twenty days of honeymooning in hospitals later, I felt as if the stink of disinfectants had dissolved itself into my blood.
 Even today the hospital stench can put me off food for days.
 We’d barely got done with the hospitals when he began insisting we go to Delhi and set up house.
 It was mid- June by then.
 I couldn’t postpone it any longer.
 I was in no hurry to return to Delhi because I knew he won’t be able to go to work for two more months.
 All alone in Delhi with a convalescing husband wasn’t a welcome prospect at all.

 But I knew also that he had taken a loan just before the wedding.
-Its first instalment was falling due in the first week of July and he was broke.
+Its first installment was falling due in the first week of July and he was broke.
 With no salary coming in until he joined his job back, it was up to me to manage.
 I didn’t think I was taking on more than what was fair.
 On the contrary, I thought it all rather a lark.
 But then, that’s young people for you.
 Too stupid to get scared.

-One thing I remember though.
+One thing I remember, though.
 The mangoes.
 Yes, I remember the mangoes.

-Towards July first week my parents-in-law came to visit us.
+Towards July first week, my parents-in-law came to visit us.
 I think my MIL was revolted by the cold-blooded absorption with which the two of us went at the two kilos of mangoes she had brought.
-They had fondly imagined they would last us a couple of day at least… and that they would get to eat some too.
+They had fondly imagined they would last us a couple of days at least… and that they would get to eat some, too.
 We would have offered…. really we would have… but by the time we thought of it… they were already finished!
 We realize later, ruefully, that eating mangoes had become a instinctive process for us.
 Even if we’d wanted to, we couldn’t have stopped until the delectable enemy was vanquished.
-It wasn’t personal you see, it was business.
+It wasn’t personal, you see, it was business.
 And when it is business, one doesn’t mess with it at all.
 No, Sir..!
 Duty and all that you know.

 In all my life, before or since, I have never eaten more mangoes in one season than in the summer of 1991.

-It was a mango flavored summer; the summer of ‘91.
+It was a mango-flavored summer; the summer of ‘91.

 .